New for Fall 2025: Consignment Support included with every 🍂 Fall Closet Refresh Session 🍂 4h minimum

 (Files contained inside year folder with month in file name, annual statements also named as such)

-A robust electronic filing system also includes a strategy for backing up files in case of emergency on a “cloud-based” storage service or on an external drive stored in a safe, secure, and separate place.
+A strong digital paperwork system also includes regular backups—either in cloud storage or on an external hard drive stored in a safe, secure, and separate location.

 After making the switch to paperless documents where possible, review the age of the documents you have stored.
 The following chart has been adapted from Martha Stewart’s guidelines for retaining documents in her book Martha Stewart’s Organizing: The Manual for Bringing Order to Your Life (paid link):